 13. Daily bag limits for the our area depend on the species, whether you are fishing in the fresh or salt water, and sometimes even what river you are on.
 In the saltwater the limit per angler per day is...Halibut (2), Ling Cod (2), Rockfish (4-8 depending on exact species), Salmon (6 but only 2 can be Kings and 3 can be Coho).
 In regards to the freshwater limits, the limit per angler per day is...Salmon (3 per species), Rainbow or Cutthroat Trout (2), and Arctic Char/Dolly Varden (10).
 Since these regulations have river specific exceptions and can change from year to year, please click HERE for the most updated limits and information on our fishery.
 14. If you are 16 over and plan on doing any fishing in Alaska you MUST have a valid fishing license.
 Licences are sold in increments of 1 day, 3 days, 7 days, 14 days, or the year, so you can choose the license that will best fit your needs.
 The easiest want to get a license is to print one off the ADF&G's website HERE, or you can purchase one at the front desk of the Lodge once you arrive.
 If you plan on targeting King salmon during your visit, we advise that you wait until you get to the Lodge to purchase your license.
 King salmon require a special stamp that is good for 1 or 3 day increments, so its best to wait until you can get to Cordova and we can decide what will be the best day to target kings based on your trip itinerary and the weather conditions.

 15. Though we don't have TV or phones in our guest rooms, there is high speed wireless internet access available to our guests.
 Cordova has recently upgrade its internet service and now offers a high speed wifi cloud that can be accessed throughout town including our Lodge.
-You are able to access the wifi cloud free of charge for around 20 minutes each day (just enough time to check emails or the news) on each device you may have, at which point you would need to purchase a daily or weekly unlimited wifi pass to continue using the service.
 The charge is currently around $6/day or $20/week, or you are always welcome to use the complimentary computer available in our Lobby free of charge.
 There is also a phone in the lobby you are able to use if your cell phone coverage is spotty, and a common area TV in our Cafe for watching DVDs.
 Most cell phones get decent coverage these days in Cordova, but certain carriers can be hit or miss, and others only work in certain areas of town.
 Welcome to remote Alaska!
 I always like to have a phone card when I travel just in case.